Your Ultimate Guide to Veteran Benefits in California

 California Veterans Vehicle and Driver’s License Benefits

 California Veteran Designation on Driver License or Identification (ID) Cards

 For a small fee, any honorably discharged veteran can request a Veteran designation on the front of a California driver’s license or ID card.

 The word “Veteran” printed on the bottom of a license allows California veterans to validate their honorable service with a government-issued ID card.
 Veterans must have either served on active duty or been mobilized by the Guard or Reserve.

-To apply for California veteran benefits through the Division of Motor Vehicles, you must complete an online application, visit a CVSO office to get your Veteran Status Verification Form and apply at a local DMV office.
+To apply for California veteran benefits through the Division of Motor Vehicles, you must complete an online application, visit a CVSO office to get your Veteran Status Verification Form, and apply at a local DMV office.

 Vehicle Registration Fee Waivers for Disabled Veterans

-California disabled veteran benefits include free vehicle registration and license plates to eligible veterans.
+California disabled veteran benefits include free vehicle registration and license plates for eligible veterans.
 You must be a 100 percent disabled veteran, a former POW, Medal of Honor recipient, or the surviving spouse of a POW or Medal of Honor recipient.